DrDecipher/SuperfluidACE/.pSuperfluid/Features/FeatureDev.md

 The goal is to keep every feature change predictable, reviewable, and fully traceable via the `.pSuperfluid` metadata hierarchy.

+> **Tooling Shortcut**
+> Run `python .pSuperfluid/Scripts/python/init_feature.py <path-to-design>` to generate the boiler-plate development plan shown below automatically.
+The helper script will:
+> • Pick the next incremental number,
+> • Slugify the title,
+> • Stamp today’s date, and
+> • Place the new file into `B_Development/` ready for editing.

 ---

 ## Directory Summary